Courses - Executive Education

 Overview of structure and evolution of business law.
 Legal principles affecting social forces in government, business, and society.
 Survey of legal patterns in general business operations.

-3120 Management and Organization
+3121 Perspectives of Management and Organization

 The functions of management and the applications of management principles in organizations.
 Emphases on planning, organization, implementation and control.
 Study of strategic planning, portfolio strategy, group dynamics, motivation, leadership, ethics, and management practice.

 An analysis of management concepts covered in BBA 3120, Management and Organization, through appropriate discussion questions, case studies, concept comprehension reviews and video review reports.